nolanlawson/pouchdb-chrome-app/README.md

 <script src="path/to/pouchdb.js"></script>
 ```

 Now `PouchDB` is available as a global variable.
-So you can create an new PouchDB:
+So you can create a new PouchDB:

 ```js
 var db = new PouchDB('mydb');